-IMIGRANTS TO AMERICA are not generally LI aware that there is a large per centage paid in Liverpool and other ports, to lodging-house keepers and porters, for booking Passengers.
-They are told in force, will, in a great measure, put a stop to the many gross impositions that have been practised for
+MIGRANTS TO AMERICA are not generally aware that there is a large per centage paid in Liverpool and other ports, to lodging-house keepers and porters, for booking Passengers.
+They are told all sorts of plausible stories to induce them to pay their money the moment they arrive by Steam Boat in force, will, in a great measure, put a stop to the many gross impositions that have been practised for C. GRIMSHAW AND CO.,

-The new " Passenger's Act." which will soon be
+By remitting One Pound each, in a Post-office The new " Passenger's Act," which will soon be

-C. GRIMSHAW AND CO., 10.
-GOREE, PIAZZAS, (OPPOSITE GEORGE'S DOCK,)
+10, GOREE, PIAZZAS, (OPPOSITE GEORGE'S DOCK,) LIVERPOOL.

-LIVERPOOL.

-can Ships, of large Tonnage, sailing for New York every week in the year, and occasionally to Boston.
-Philadelphia, Baltimore, and New Orleans.
+Have a regular succession of fine first class American Ships, of large Tonnage, sailing for New York every week in the year, and occasionally to Boston, Philadelphia, Baltimore, and New Orleans.
 Applications personally, or by letter, will be promptly and faithfully attended to.

 FOR NEW YORK.

-Tons Tons Captain.
+Tons Tons

+Captain.
 Regis.
 Burthen.
 To Sail.
-CARROL OF CAR-ROLTON, ...
+ROLTON. ...
 Bird 627 1325 1st June.
-SAMUEL HICKS, Bunker, 780 1450 7th
+SAMUEL HICKS, Bunker, 780 1450 7th ...

-FOR NEW ORLEANS, CHAOS, ...
+FOR NEW ORLEANS.
+CHAOS, ...
 Wish 810 1400 1st June.
 Will be despatched punctually on the appointed Day, Wind permitting.
-They are all coppered American Ships, and very
+They are all coppered American Ships, and very fast sailers.
 AGENT IN LEEDS :

-JOSEPH LINSLEY, 35, BASINGHALL-STREET.
+JOSEPH LINSLEY, 35, Basinghall-Street.